-Flames lick the wall around the fireplace as they begin to climb wall to reach the ornately framed pictures hanging above the mantle which burn from either side.
-On the left a faded photo of a dark haired girl and a photo of a light haired boy both burn.
-On the right a photo of a wife looking out blankly next to her husband and a blue eyed teenager burns.
-On the left a photo of a well-dressed dark haired woman kissing a light haired man in a suit under an arch burns.
-On the right a photo of an unhappy pimple faced teenager with long black hair and blue eyes burns.
+Flames lick the wall around the fireplace as they begin to climb the wall to reach the ornately-framed pictures hanging above the mantle which burn from either side.
+On the left, a faded photo of a dark-haired girl and a photo of a light-haired boy both burn.
+On the right a photo of a wife looking out blankly next to her husband and a blue-eyed teenager burns.
+On the left a photo of a well-dressed dark-haired woman kissing a light-haired man in a suit under an arch burns.
+On the right a photo of an unhappy pimple-faced teenager with long black hair and blue eyes burns.
 On the left a photo of two babies lying next to each other, identical except for their eyes, one with blue the other with green, burns.
 In the middle a photo of husband and wife standing in front of a house with their two identical boys, one with eyes of green the other with eyes of blue, burns.
 Out a window on the neighboring wall the countryside can be seen ablaze, but the fire darkens the glass and fills the home with smoke.